Gobeyn/gobeyn-arch/README.md

 - Install all the `pacman` installable packages required.
 - Install the `yay` AUR-helper.
 - Install all the `aur` packages we need with `yay`.
+- Setup directories and files for certain packages used by the installation.
 - Symlink the configuration dotfiles with `stow`.
 This is the reason we needed to backup any existing ones, so conflict is avoided.